gsm1011/hadoop.admin/manuscript/chapter4.md

 userMaxJobsDefault & Integer & Default maximum number of concurrently running jobs for a user.\
-defaultMinSharePreemptionTimeout & Integer & Default seconds to wait before killing other pool’s tasks when a pool’s share is under minimum share.\
+defaultMinSharePreemptionTimeout & Integer & Default seconds to wait before killing other pool's tasks when a pool's share is under minimum share.\
-fairSharePreemptionTimeout & Integer & Pre-emption time when a job’s resource is below half of the fair share.\
+fairSharePreemptionTimeout & Integer & Pre-emption time when a job's resource is below half of the fair share.\
 defaultPoolSchedulingMode & Fair/FIFO & Default in-pool scheduling
 mode.\